-Attachments can be added by clicking '+ add new file' at the bottom of the project overview page, which lets you browse through the files on your computer.
+Attachments can be added in 'Application annexes' by clicking '+ add new file' at the bottom of the project overview page, which lets you browse through the files on your computer.
 Choose the right file and upload it.
 Repeat the process until all necessary attachment files have been uploaded.
+Partner-specific attachments should be uploaded to the folder of that specific partner.
+The folders are created automatically for each partner.

-The mandatory attachments depending on the type of the project are:
+The mandatory attachments depending on the type of the project are (see also Table 2):